friends-of-presta/security-advisories/_posts/2023-05-22-scexportcustomers.md

 * Remove all data of the linked PrestaShop
 * Display sensitives tables to front-office to unlock potential admin’s ajax scripts of modules protected by token on the ecosystem

+## Other recommandations

+* It's recommended to delete the module if not used or contact Store Commander
+* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
+* Change the default database prefix ps_ by a new longer arbitrary prefix.
+Nethertheless, be warned that this is useless against blackhat with DBA senior skill because of a design vulnerability in DBMS
+* Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.

 ## Timeline

 | Date | Action |